NickRoccodev11/gitpractice/README.txt

 10. Once you have finished working in a branch, use " git branch -d <branchname>

 11. if a file has been previously added and is now modified, use " git commit -am "description"

+MERGE CONFLICTS:
+this is a change on master